tahir007malik/incrementalDataAnalytics/README.md

 ---

 ## Future Enhancements
-- Automate the incremental data ingestion process using ADF triggers.
+- Automating the incremental data ingestion process using ADF triggers.
-- Implement CI/CD for pipeline deployment.
-- Add real-time data processing using Kafka or Event Hubs.
+- Adding real-time data processing using Kafka or Event Hubs.
-- Expand visualization capabilities with additional KPIs and dashboards.
+- Expanding visualization capabilities with additional KPIs and dashboards.

 ---